arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/01.user-manual/content.md

 ![Analog Expansion LEDs](assets/leds-analog.png)

 The Opta™ Analog Expansions have **eight status LEDs** on the front panel.
-They are mapped as described in the following table:
+They are mapped in the [Arduino_Opta_Blueprint](https://github.com/arduino-libraries/Arduino_Opta_Blueprint) library as described in the following table:

 | **Opta Analog Expansion LED** | **Arduino Pin Mapping** |
 |:-----------------------------:|:-----------------------:|